-A reader suggested I take my X leg bench design make an office desk.
-I thought that was a great idea!
-With this X leg Office Desk plan you can build with very simple construction to create a sturdy, inexpensive desk.
+This office desk is a spin off of my X leg bench.
+A reader suggested it and I thought that was a great idea!
+I also modeled plans for an X leg dining table and a console table.
+With this plan you can build with very simple construction to create a sturdy, inexpensive desk.
 For about $30, it’s hard to beat!

 Build an X leg Office Desk